I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nc-video-pvideo_hw_power_set.md

 `HwId`

-Pointer to a 32-bit <a href="wdkgloss.d#wdkgloss.device_id#wdkgloss.device_id"><i>device ID</i></a> that uniquely identifies the device for which the miniport driver should set the power state.
+Pointer to a 32-bit <a href="https://msdn.microsoft.com/86688b5d-575d-42e1-9158-7ffba1aaf1d3">device ID</a> that uniquely identifies the device for which the miniport driver should set the power state.
 This parameter is the value returned by the miniport driver's <a href="..\video\nc-video-pvideo_hw_get_child_descriptor.md">HwVidGetVideoChildDescriptor</a> function.
 A value of DISPLAY_ADAPTER_HW_ID indicates that the miniport driver should set the power state of the adapter itself.

 `VideoPowerControl`